NOTE: Please see the Graduate School website concerning the following:

 I am finishing up another degree now; should I wait to send final transcripts?

 No. The Graduate Committee will only review applications after all materials have been received, including transcripts.
 Applicants with in-progress degrees will be asked for another final transcript showing proof of degree if they are accepted.

 Do my letters of recommendation have to come from a faculty member or a history professor?

-We strongly encourage all letters of recommendation come from faculty members, preferably in History.
+We strongly encourage that all letters of recommendation come from faculty members, preferably in history.
 You should ask those professors who know your work best to write for you.
-We will accept recommendations from other referees, such as employers, but you should understand that these are less useful to the committee when evaluating an application, and that most recommendations that we receive come from the applicant’s professors.
+We will accept recommendations from other referees, such as employers, but you should understand that these are less useful to the committee when evaluating an application and that most recommendations that we receive come from the applicant’s professors.

 Should I waive my right to see my letters of recommendation?

 Yes.
 In general, graduate programs prefer confidential letters because it displays more confidence on the part of the applicant if they have waived their rights to see the contents of the letter.

 What kinds of information should be in my statement of purpose?

 The statement of purpose can be the most important document in your application because it may say more about you as a person and a potential graduate student than test scores, transcripts, letters of recommendation, or even your writing sample can.
 Statements of purpose should explain why you want to pursue graduate school in history (briefly – you should not spend more than a few sentences on autobiography), your background in the field, specific courses or extracurricular activities that demonstrate your interests and qualifications, and an explanation of why you have chosen UA including which professors you hope to work with.

 For more information, see our advice on how to write a compelling statement of purpose.